AASHISHAG/aashishag.github.io/_posts/2019-6-12-gsoc_week-2+week-3.md

 ```

 Week 4 and Week 5 is the evaluation period.
-I will take feedback from mentors and bring improvements in my task.
+I will take feedback from mentors and bring improvements to my task.
 The first task would be to build the German phoneme dictionary.
 The data is not readily available.
 I approach to use the scripts provided by the researchers at Hamburg University, Germany.
-The technique needs to be verified and some bottlenecks are expected.
+The technique needs to be verified, and some bottlenecks are expected.

 I will keep you posted about my progress!